dana-team/hns-nqs-plugin/README.md

 # NodeQuotaSync Plugin for HNS

 The NodeQuotaSync plugin enables syncing the root subnamespace and secondary subnamespace with the nodes allocatable resources in the cluster.
-It provides support for resources multiplier for over commit and reserved resources mechanism, making it easier to troubleshoot nodes without affecting the subnamespace wallets.
+It provides support for resources multiplier for over commit and reserved resources mechanism, making it easier to remove nodes from the cluster temporarily without affecting the subnamespace wallets.

 ## Features